 The map doesn’t say where it got its ideas from except “an officially circulated pamphlet published in the beginning of 1917.”

 The map was made by a Swedish artist who goes by “1Blomma“.
 It assumes the 1918 Spring Offensive was successful and forced the French out of the war.
-The Germans would then first occupy the Belgian and French territories east of the Meuse River and later seize Flanders as well when it elected an anti-German government.
+The Germans would then have occupied the Belgian and French territories east of the Meuse River before seizing Flanders when it elected an anti-German government.

 Click here for the original.

 War aims in the West

 What if the infamous Schlieffen Plan — which proposed to trap the French armies between the Atlantic coast and their fortresses on the German border by attacking through neutral Belgium — had worked?
 (Some military historians in Germany contended after the war it could have if only Helmuth von Moltke had stuck with the plan.
 More recent analysis suggests it was doomed from the start.)

 Chancellor Theobald von Bethmann-Hollweg set out Germany’s war aims in 1914 in the so-called Septemberprogramm.
 The purpose was to weaken France to such an extent that it could never wage war on Germany again.
 All fortifications in a zone running from Dunkirk in the west to Boulogne in the east were to be razed.
 Germany would seize the iron mines at Briey and force a commercial treaty on the French for the benefit of its own enterprises.

 Belgium was to be partially incorporated into the German Empire; Luxembourg was to be annexed outright.
 The Netherlands would remain independent but brought into the German fold.
 Perhaps, Von Bethmann-Hollweg suggested, Antwerp could be given to the Dutch in exchange for a customs union and an alliance?